mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 # Motivation

-This chapter describes why we believe that physical quantities and units should be part of a C++ Standard Library.
+This chapter describes why we believe that quantities and units should be part of a C++ Standard Library.

 ## Safety